nabenabe0928/coding_rules/github/README.md

 ```

 ## 1-7.
 Send a pull request
-Send a pull request from the github website.
+Send a pull request from the GitHub website.
 When sending a PR, follow the rules specified in 2-3-A.
-Note: Push the green button saying **New pull request**.
+**NOTE**: Push the green button saying **New pull request**.

 ### 1-7-A. When you get a lot of old commits in PR
 We often encounter the situation where we get a lot of old commits in PR.
-In this case, we have to apply the followings:
+In this case, we have to apply the following:
 ```
 $ git checkout <local branch name>